Test-Time Distillation for Continual Model Adaptation: Additional Experiments and Analyses

 \subsection{More Comparison Results}

-\paragraph{Comparison Results on CIFAR-100-C.} We extend our evaluation to the CIFAR-100-C benchmark, which presents a more challenging corruption adaptation task due to its larger number of classes compared to CIFAR-10-C. Table~\ref{tab:cifar100c} details the performance of SAIL against various traditional TTA, CTTA, and TTA4VLM methods, using ResNet50 as the AdaptNet backbone.
-The results demonstrate SAIL's continued strong performance in this more complex corruption scenario.
+\paragraph{Comparison Results on CIFAR-100-C.} We extend our evaluation to the CIFAR-100-C benchmark, which presents a more challenging corruption adaptation task due to its significantly larger number of classes compared to CIFAR-10-C. Table~\ref{tab:cifar100c} details the performance of CoDiRe against various TTA and CTTA methods, using ResNet50 as the backbone.
+The results unequivocally demonstrate CoDiRe's superior robustness, maintaining high accuracy even in this complex scenario where baselines struggle to distinguish between fine-grained categories.

-\paragraph{More Comparison Results on CIFAR-10-C.} To assess the impact of AdaptNet's architecture on SAIL's performance, we provide additional results on CIFAR-10-C using different backbones for AdaptNet.
-Table~\ref{tab:cifar10c_rn26} shows the outcomes with a ResNet26 AdaptNet, while Table~\ref{tab:cifar10c_vits} presents results with a ViT-S/16 AdaptNet.
-These tables illustrate SAIL's adaptability and effectiveness across varying capacities of the lightweight adapter.
+\paragraph{More Comparison Results on CIFAR-10-C.} To verify the model-agnostic nature of CoDiRe, we assess its performance on CIFAR-10-C using different backbones for the target model.
+Table~\ref{tab:cifar10c_rn26} shows the substantial gains with a ResNet26 backbone, while Table~\ref{tab:cifar10c_vits} presents results with a ViT-S/16 backbone.
+These outcomes confirm that CoDiRe is not reliant on specific architectures and consistently delivers impressive improvements across varying model capacities.

-\paragraph{More Comparison Results on ImageNet-C.} Similarly, we offer further comparisons on the large-scale ImageNet-C benchmark with different AdaptNet architectures to underscore SAIL's scalability.
-Table~\ref{tab:imagenet_rn26} details performance using a ResNet26 AdaptNet.
-Table~\ref{tab:imagenet_rn50} provides results when employing a ResNet50 AdaptNet, complementing the ViT-B/16 AdaptNet results presented in the main paper.
-These demonstrate SAIL's consistent advantages even with varied adapter choices on this challenging benchmark.
+\paragraph{More Comparison Results on ImageNet-C.} Similarly, we demonstrate the seamless scalability of our method on the large-scale ImageNet-C benchmark.
+Table~\ref{tab:imagenet_rn26} details performance using ResNet26, and Table~\ref{tab:imagenet_rn50} provides results when employing ResNet50, complementing the ViT-B/16 results presented in the main paper.
+These results confirm CoDiRe's consistent superiority and stability, proving its effectiveness regardless of the backbone architecture size on challenging large-scale benchmarks.
+Moreover, the smaller the target model is, the greater it can benefit from distillation.
+This is quite natural phenomenon.